OrShemesh1992/DWGraph_Ex3/README.md

 This project was the last part in building directed and weighted graphs.
 In the previous project we created a Pokemon game based on a deliberate and weighted graph in the Java language.

- in this project we learned to build a directed and weighted graph in the Python programming language, we learned to make the differences in writing the functions and algorithms between the different languages, And we have created similar classes and algorithms in order to make comparisons between projects and runtimes between different functions.
+In this project we learned to build a directed and weighted graph in the Python programming language, we learned to make the differences in writing the functions and algorithms between the different languages, And we have created similar classes and algorithms in order to make comparisons between projects and runtimes between different functions.

+- This project contains the algorithms - to find the shortest route, Find the binding elements in the graph.
+1) dijekstra- uses to find the shortest path in a directed weighted graph.
+2) tarjan- uses to find the binding elements in the graph

 - On the wiki pages can not see the comparison between the graphs, functions and runtimes of the 2 projects.

 ### The classes of the project :
-**** The nodeData: ****
+### The nodeData:
 In this class we have implemented operations at a node (vertex) in a weighted graph (directional). id, location, weight, tag of each vertex.